 By Karen Soukiasian

 Have you noticed your pet constantly shaking or tilting their head?
 Are they acting head-shy?
+If so your dog may have a canine ear infection.

-Ear infections are rooted by a number of causes.
+Ear infections are rooted in a number of causes.
 Most commonly they are ear mites, flea bites, allergies to food, pollen, mold, or dust mites, bites, lacerations, obstruction by a foreign object, suppressed immune system, poor hygiene, puppy strangles, unsanitary living conditions, trauma, i.e. aural hematoma, tumors and cross-contamination from other dogs.

 Be aware, some ear infections are contagious, so caution should be taken if you have other pets or if your dog socializes with other dogs.